-- Rebif should only be used under the supervision of your doctor. - Before treatment with Rebif, read carefully and follow the advice given under "How to use Rebif" in order to minimise the risk of injection site necrosis (skin breakdown and tissue destruction) that has been reported in patients treated with Rebif.
+- Rebif should only be used under the supervision of your doctor. - Before treatment with Rebif, read carefully and follow the "RebiDose Instructions for Use" provided in a separate booklet, in order to minimise the risk of injection site necrosis (skin breakdown and tissue destruction) that has been reported in patients treated with Rebif.
 If you experience troubling local reactions, contact your doctor. - Talk to your doctor or pharmacist before taking Rebif if you have an allergy (hypersensitivity) to any other medicines.

-Blood clots in the small blood vessels may occur during your treatment.
+• Blood clots in the small blood vessels may occur during your treatment.
 These blood clots could affect your kidneys.
 This might happen several weeks to several years after starting Rebif.
 Your doctor may want to check your blood pressure, blood (platelet count) and the function of your kidney.